Dakshmrigwani/Electro.github.io/README.md

 - **Payment Integration:** Incorporate payment gateways like Stripe, PayPal, or Square to enable users to make purchases securely.
 - **Product Recommendations:** Implement a recommendation system that suggests related products based on user browsing and purchase history.
 - **Product Comparison:** Allow users to compare multiple products side by side, highlighting key features, specifications, and prices.
-- **Pagination or Infinite Scrolling:** Implement pagination or infinite scrolling to improve the browsing experience, especially if you have a large number of products.
 - **Product Images and Zoom:** Enhance the product display by adding zoom-in functionality for product images and the ability to showcase multiple product images.
 - **Wishlist Sharing:** Enable users to share their wishlist with friends or family through social media or email.
 - **Product Videos:** Add the option to include product demonstration videos for certain products.